ccdcoe/roboblue/dxlgrr/README.md

 ### Configuration

-By default the Historian service looks for its necessary configuration files in the chosen working directory.
+By default the DXL GRR service looks for its necessary configuration files in the chosen working directory.
 Configuration files and certificates are expected to be in the `config` sub directory.
 Do note that this behaviour can be configured using command line arguments.
 See the below table for further information about configuration options.

 Configuration block     | Keyword               | Comment
 ------------------------|-----------------------|---------